nazrultech/CV_Nazrul_Choudhury/README.md

 - Customized and administered TFS; automated build and deployment processes.
 - Migrated systems to updated TFS versions, improving efficiency and reducing errors.
-- Involved in development in SDLC project for US client
+- Involved in development in C#, ASP.Net for SDLC project, Insurance domain and health care industries for US and Japan Clients.

 **Maven Consultancy — Software Consultant
 Sep 2007 – May 2009**